nivox/nivox.github.io/content/posts/akka-stream-materialized-values.md

 To further improve developer convenience and code readability *Akka Streams* provides a variation of the above operators which automatically apply the `Keep.left` combination function: `via` and `to`.

 ## A concrete example
-In order to fix into our mind all the things we've said so far let's try and play with a simple example:
+In order to fix into our mind all the things we've said so far let's try and play with a simple example.

+We want to build a simple stream which given a source of integers, computes their square, increments the result by one and finally prints them to video.
+The catch is that we want to be able to control when the source should stop emitting new element from outside the stream.
+To do this we have our source materialize a `ControlInterface`.
+In order to properly wait for all elements to be processed before terminating the program, we need also need to have our sink materialize a `Future[Done]`.

+Now that we understand how *materialized values* composes we can use the operators we discussed in the previous section to get a tuple containing both the `ControlInterface` and the `Future[Done]`

 ```scala
 trait ControlInterface {